 5. Write the Copyright Release

-As soon as all of these have been accomplished, it's time to make the copyright release.
+As soon as all of these have been accomplished, it's time to make the copyright agreement.
 This document should state your own name or the company name, the period or length of copyright transfer, payment method and amount, what permissions to grant to the other party, and how long they will take advantage of it.

 6. Close the Deal

 Finally, put your signature on it then let the other party also sign the agreement.
-Since all documents such as an agreement don't work without both entity's signature, then it wouldn't work out.
+Since all legal contracts such as an agreement don't work without both entity's signature, then it wouldn't work out.
 Upon doing so, this makes both parties clearly understand the terms that have been limited and defined.
 Remember, everything starts at the tip of the pen!